Trent University

 Offered:

 Explores Indigenous worldviews, environmental philosophies, and cultural values through exposure to the perspectives of Indigenous Elders, community people, political leaders, academics, activists, and scholars.
 Students are introduced to Indigenous knowledge as it pertains to the natural environment.
-Prerequisite: 4 university credits.
+Prerequisite: 4.0 university credits or permission of instructor.

 Cross-listed: INDG-2601Y, IESS-2601Y